ivpn/unlinked-access/services/preauth/README.md

 ## Pre-Authorization Service
 `preauth`

-The Pre-Authorization API provides immediate verification for new user signups, ensuring that users can access mailX instantly after signup rather than waiting for the next manifest update.
+The Pre-Authorization API provides immediate verification for new user signups, ensuring that users can access MailX instantly after signup rather than waiting for the next manifest update.

 Key responsibilities: